 Performance and Resource Usage

-McAfee has also been criticized for its impact on system performance and resource usage.
+The Best has also been criticized for its impact on system performance and resource usage.
 Some users report that the software can slow down their computers, especially during scans or updates.
 This can be especially problematic for users who rely on their computers for resource-intensive tasks such as gaming or video editing.

 Compatibility Issues